DanielCS117/CannabisDiseaseSegmentation/README.md

 * Get class-wise pixel percentages and condition recommendations according to the detections.

 ⚠️ Note: The GUI automatically loads the model from the .pt path hardcoded in the script.
-Modify the path if necessary or if you obtained a better model using Pytorch_COCO_SEMANTIC_SEGMENTATION_CANNABIS_PLANTS.ipynb file.
+Modify the path if necessary or if you obtained a better model using cannabis_segmentation_training.ipynb file.

 ## 4. Requirements.txt